teranex/vimwiki-tasks/README.md

 # vimwiki-tasks Vim plugin

+A similar (and maintained) plugin can be found here: https://github.com/tbabej/taskwiki

 ## NOTE
 This is a very early and very alpha version of the plugin.
 Use with caution and make a backup of your `.task` and `vimwiki` folder.
 You have been warned!